jondkoon/octopress/source/teaching/index.markdown

 footer: false
 sidebar: false
 ---
-I teach an Intro to Programming class at [The Creative Circus](http://creativecircus.edu) as a part of their Interactive Development program.
-The course covers variables, logic, control flow, iteration, functions, and object oriented programming using JavaScript.
-It is taught with web development in mind, but general programming best practices are emphasized.
+For three quarters I taught an Intro to Programming class at [The Creative Circus](http://creativecircus.edu) as a part of their Interactive Development program.
+The course covered variables, logic, control flow, iteration, functions, and object oriented programming using JavaScript.
+It was taught with web development in mind, but general programming best practices were emphasized.